This post may contain affiliate links and we will earn a commission if you purchase through those links. Thank you for supporting us!

 Table of Contents

-- Why You Will Love This Marry Me Chicken Recipe
+- Why You Will Love This Recipe

-- Ingredients Needed
+- Key Ingredients

 - How To Make Crockpot Marry Me Chicken

-- How Long To Cook Marry Me Chicken In The Slow Cooker
+- How Long to Cook Marry Me Chicken in the Slow Cooker

 - Serving Suggestions